Hotslicer/Shreyan-Phadke-BlueStamp-Eng-Portfolio/index.md

 # CNC Pen Plotter
-Have you ever had a tedious school art project that your struggling to complete at 1:30am?
+Have you ever had a tedious school art project that your struggling to complete at 1:30 am?
 Do you have terrible handwriting that only you can read?
 Well, fear not!
 Introducing the CNC Pen Plotter: A machine that uses a mechanism of runners and belts to control a pen on the XY plane using CNC software!
 To learn more about how the CNC pen plotter was designed and built as well as see it in action read more below!

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Shreyan P | Cupertino High School | Mechanical Engineering | Incoming Senior

 ![Headstone Image](logo.svg)

+# Modification

+For my modification, my goal was to make my pen plotter able to switch colors.
+The concept was to be able to incorporate multiple colors into each image by switching the pen the machine was holding.
+The task was very daunting, requiring significant mechanical and firmware creation to support.

+*Still being Developed*

 # Final Milestone.